jadf9010/SSH-key-connecting-bitbucket/README.md

   An SSH key consists of a pair of files.
 One is the private key, which should never be shared with anyone.
 The other is the public key:

 1- Ensure you have a SSH key first.
 Or create one on the command line:\
-2- Open the Terminal\
+2- Open the Terminal
-> 3- ssh-keygen -t rsa -C "your_email@example.com"
+> ssh-keygen -t rsa -C "your_email@example.com"

 Your private key is saved to the **id_rsa** file in the **.ssh directory** and is used to verify the public key you use belongs to the same Bitbucket Server account.